danramteke/danramteke.github.com/posts/2021-04-07-xcodegen-for-multiplatform.md

 # Xcodegen for Multiplatform Xcode projects

 Here's how I use [Xcodegen](https://github.com/yonaskolb/XcodeGen) for a new project that targets MacOS and iOS.
+It's here for your reference or inspiration.

 # Project